 top of page

-The FY 2024 Labor-HHS appropriations draft report was posted on the HAC Republican’s website on November 3.
+The House Appropriations Committee released its FY25 Labor-HHS report on July 9.
 The report draft includes the following language relevant to the 317 Program:

 Other funding related to immunization capacity and infrastructure includes:

-• $75 million for Public Health Data Modernization efforts, a decrease of $100 million.
+• Level funding at $175 million for Public Health Data Modernization Initiative.

-• level funding for the Preventive Health and Health Services Block Grant program at $160 million.
+• Elimination of the Preventive Health and Health Services Block Grant program at $160 million.

-The FY 2024 House Labor-HHS bill text can be found here, and the draft bill report can be found here.
+The FY25 House Labor-HHS bill text can be found here, and the draft bill report can be found here.

 PRESIDENT'S BUDGET REQUEST